Johan Theodor Holmskjold: Holmskiold

+In 1785, he oversaw the reorganization of the library of the Royal Danish Academy of Sciences and Letters, contributing a personal collection of botanical texts and sponsoring the acquisition of foreign journals.
+His efforts helped improve access to recent scientific developments for Danish scholars and students.

 Achievements as a naturalist

 Beata ruris otia fungis Danicis Impensa

 As a botanist, Holmskiold is remembered for his work Beata ruris otia fungis Danicis Impensa (1790-1796), a celebrated two-volume work on fungi.
 The first volume was not published until 1790, and the second posthumously in 1796, but the work relies on the studies he conducted during the two years he spent in Aarhus after leaving Sorø Academy and prior to his employment with the Danish Postal Services.
 In Aarhus, Holmskiold had observed and documented the fungi he found and he also commissioned artist Johann Adolph Neander (1742-1766) to make detailed full-scale drawings of the specimens he collected and described.

 Holmskjold's initial engagement with the postal services was most likely a fairly easy task which left him with sufficient time to work on his study of fungi.
 A first draft, at least of the first volume, was completed as early as 1770.
 It focused on Agaricaceae, Clavariaceae and Discomycetes, but Holmskiold was dissatisfied with the book and chose not to publish it at this stage, probably because he got distracted by other pursuits.

 Among its 74 described specimens, Beata Ruris Otia Fungis Danicis Impensa contains 57 newly named fungi, five new combinations and 52 totally new taxa.

 The work received particular appreciation for its renderings, prompting the Swedish botanist Anders Jahan Retzius (1742–1821) to call it "the most brilliant work which had appeared up to that time".
 He went on to name a genus of flowering shrubs Holmskioldia in Holmskjold's honour.
 The Harvard University Herbaria describes the illustrations as "stunningly rendered, impeccably accurate, and beautiful illustrations.

 In 1776, Holdskjold became a member of the Royal Danish Academy of Sciences and Letters and published several articles in its various journals, including one on catfish which relied on his observations in Sorø Lake during his years at Sorø Academy.